pli01/eidas-node-docker/README.md

 This repository provides Dockerfiles of the [EU eIDAS-Node Software](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/All+releases)

-At the moment, this project is only suitable for test and demonstration.
+At the moment, this project is only suitable for test and demonstration

 2 Applications Servers are provided in this repository
 - [WildFly](https://www.wildfly.org/)
 - [Tomcat](https://tomcat.apache.org/)
 - JDK: OpenJDK Runtime Environment Temurin-11 [temurin](https://adoptium.net/fr/temurin/)

-WildFly Dockerfile are inspired by the work of https://github.com/ecsec/eidas-node-docker
+WildFly Dockerfile and Kubernetes demo are inspired by the work of https://github.com/ecsec/eidas-node-docker

 Requirements:
 - make